natam1/LATrafficCollisions/README.md

    Previous work has shown that traffic incidents occur in a small percentage of the overall road network typically occuring in lower-income communitites.
 However, since the start of the COVID stay-at-home order, we are curious to see if this relationship between traffic accidents and locations has changed when compared to pre-COVID levels.
 This analysis is critical, especially with some slow streets becoming permanent, to ensure the safety and efficiency for pedestrians and cyclists.
 We hope to visualize the difference between collision severity, whether the collision involved a pedestrian or cyclist, and number of collisions per month (or week) against demographics in the county.

   For this analysis we are focusing on Los Angeles County, separtating by zipcodes for countywide maps, and separating by census tract when displaying specific parts of the county.
 Using these spatial scopes will allow us to factor in demographics to determine if there are any relationships.
+The maps will use demographics as a base layer, using a color gradient to demonstrate demographical differences, and pinpoint locations of collisions using a three demensional component.

 ## Data
 As for data sources,